teamfact/hcp-iot-api-node/README.md

 	 }).
 	 catch(function(error) { console.log(error) });
 ```
-Every time you want something to run sync, just put the code in the `then` function and return the promise.
+Every time you want something to run in sync, just put the code in the `then` function and return the promise.
 More on promises can be found [here](https://promise-nuggets.github.io/).

 ## Remote Device Management Service (RDMS)